 The financial services industry is going through intense changes in competition, regulation, and its use of technology.
 These changes present many opportunities and challenges.
 This has raised the demand for IT professionals with not only the proper technical background, but also advanced knowledge of management, industry, and interpersonal skills; especially regarding how to leverage IT in financial services.
 Non-IT professionals also require increased proficiency in how best to leverage IT across the enterprise.
 Managers from all parts of the enterprise are being called upon to work together to address these complex business and technical challenges.
-Preparing IT and non-it professionals with these necessary skills has become essential.
+Preparing IT and non-it professionals with these necessary skills has become essential, in light of the digital transformation and emerging information technologies.

 The Financial Services IT Certificate focuses on the use of IT to enhance the strategic, tactical, and operational elements across the financial services value chain; from investment research through banking and investing at home, and includes critical supporting functions, such as capital markets, trading, banking, and regulatory and compliance.
 The program is designed to help participants (IT and non-IT) understand how to leverage IT in financial services organizations by providing the necessary skills to become a vital resource to their firm and industry.
 Due to the diversity of this industry (banking, brokerage, and insurance) and attendees backgound, GIIM will work with you to ensure all objectives are attained.